adopy/adopy/README.rst

 **ADOpy** is a Python implementation of adaptive design optimization [Myung2013]_ Its modular design and simple structure permit easy use and integration into existing experimentation code.
 Specific features include:

-* Threshold estimation using the psi method ().
-This routine can be used for any 2AFC task with the independent variable on a continuous scale.
+- Threshold estimation using the psi method ().
+This model can be used for any 2AFC task with the independent variable on a continuous scale.
-*
+-
-*
+-
-*
+-
 on experimental
 tasks.
 The adaptive design optimization (ADO) consist of three steps [Myung2013]_: (1) design optimization, (2) experimentation, and (3) Bayesian